Accelerated Master's in Education (BS/MS)

-The Drexel Bachelor's and Master's Five-Year Accelerated Degree Programs provide a unique opportunity for incoming freshmen who wish to acquire their teaching certification and continue on in an area of education studies specialization.
+The Drexel University's bachelor's and master's five-year accelerated degree programs provide a unique opportunity for incoming freshmen who wish to acquire their teaching certification and continue on in an area of education studies specialization.

-The MS component is provided in a blended format where the majority of course work is offered online and supplemented with classroom-based and work-based field experiences/graduate internships.
+The Master of Science (MS) component is provided in a blended format where the majority of course work is offered online and supplemented with classroom-based and work-based field experiences/graduate internships.
 This accelerated, dual degree program aims to help undergraduate students accomplish more and take advantage of online delivery options while working towards becoming certified teachers.

-Students are offered two options in the School of Education's dual degree program:
+Students are offered two options in Drexel University School of Education's dual degree program: